tcortes55/chat-app/README.md

 - `Type`: it has two possible values, `CHAT` (indicates that it is a chat message received from a user that is being sent to the other users) OR `CONNECTION` (indicates whether a user has entered or left the room).
 - `Content`: the actual message content.
 In case this is a chat message, the content is built according to the original `ClientMessage`: `<Sender> to <Receiver: <Content>`.
 If it's a connection message, the content indicates the username and whether they entered or joined the room, e.g. `<Username> has left the room`.
 - `Users`: returns a list of connected users.
 The client receives this list in order to enable a user to choose who should be the receiver of a message.

+#### Validation

+Besides validating whether usernames are unique and non-empty upon connection opening, the server also validates the incoming messages.
+In case an incoming message is not in a valid JSON format, it is ignored.
+Messages with an invalid value for `Type` are also ignored.

+The server also verifies if the message `Sender` does in fact correspond to the socket's user.
+This way, a user cannot spoof someone else's username; if the client's message value for `Sender` and the user's actual username differ, the message is ignored.

+The client has a `Disconnect` button, however, the user may close the browser tab while the WebSocket is still open.
+In those cases, the server cannot complete the closing handshake and an exception is thrown.
+This solution handles this situation gracefully; in case such an error occurs, the exception is catched and the other users are notified that a user left the room.

+### Future improvements

+- Allow sending of private messages
+- Add other chat rooms and let the user choose which one to enter before connecting
+- Allow user to create a new chat room

 ### References